-Our passion is connecting youth with the outdoors.
+Our passion is connecting youth and their families with the outdoors.

 We are a team of diverse outdoor enthusiasts thrilled to nurture the love of nature on the Western Slope of Colorado.